 Dr David Maphisa

 David Maphisa was the on-site manager preceding Robin Colyn.
-David grew up as a herd boy in Lesotho, and obtained his PhD in Statistical Science from the University of Cape Town, with a main focus on the development of an adaptive management tool for high-altitude grasslands in South Africa.
+David grew up as a herd boy in Lesotho and obtained his PhD in Statistical Science from the University of Cape Town, with a main focus on the development of an adaptive management tool for high-altitude grasslands in South Africa.
 He was supervised by Dr Res Altwegg (Specialist Scientist, SANBI, and a statistics expert), Prof. Les Underhill (Statistician, Animal Demography Unit, University of Cape Town) and Dr Hanneline Smit-Robinson (BirdLife South Africa).
-His research on the biology of Rudd’s Lark (Heteromirafra ruddi) and Botha’s Lark (Spizocorys fringillaris), and his duties in monitoring the changes in the bird community at Ingula prior to construction, was critical to the current successes.
+His research on the biology of Rudd’s Lark (Heteromirafra ruddi) and Botha’s Lark (Spizocorys fringillaris), and his duties in developing a baseline and monitoring the subsequent changes in the bird community at Ingula prior to construction, was critical to the current successes.

 Sakhile Wiseman Mthalane assisted the BirdLife South Africa Ingula Project Manager from 2011 to 2019.
 Sakhile was trained by Dr David Maphisa in bird identification.
 He worked with the Ingula conservation team on site, assisting with avifaunal monitoring, fencing patrols and atlasing species on the lower and upper sites.
-He took up the role as a bird guide for groups visiting Ingula.
+He also briefly took up the role as a bird guide for groups visiting Ingula.